-An Antojitos recipe, whichare tortillas filled with cream cheese, diced vegetables and cheddar cheese are rolled, baked and cut into bite-sized pieces for a quick and easy appetizer.
+Delicious Antojitos are a perfect appetizer for any occasion.
+Antojitos are tortillas filled with cream cheese, diced vegetables and cheddar cheese are rolled, baked and cut into bite-sized pieces for a quick and easy appetizer.

-These little bites start with a mixture of cream cheese, mixed with finely diced red pepper, jalapeno and green onion.
+This antojitos recipe starts with a mixture of cream cheese, mixed with finely diced red pepper, jalapeño and green onion.
 This mixture is spread on large tortillas and topped with cheddar cheese.
 They are then rolled, baked until melty and slightly crisp and then cut into bite-sized pieces.

-- 8 oz. block cream cheese (regular, not whipped - at room temperature)
+- 8 oz cream cheese, regular, not whipped - at room temperature

 - Salt and pepper